waxmittmann/parlour/README.md

 > ***Parlour.*** *a place that sells scoops of ice-cream; a cascading-sqoop integration.*

-Parlour provides a basic Cascading/Scalding Sqoop integration allowing export from HDFS.
+Parlour provides a basic Cascading/Scalding Sqoop integration allowing import to and export from HDFS.

-It also provides for support for the Cloudera/Teradata Connector.
+It also provides support for the Cloudera/Teradata Connector.

 Third-Party Libraries
 ---------------------